In this article:

-When you receive the news that you’ll be moving overseas with a military PCS, you’re likely to alternate between feelings of excitement and near panic, as well as have many questions.
+When you receive the news that you’ll be moving overseas with a military PCS, you’re likely to alternate between feelings of excitement and near panic, as well as have many questions, like:

 What should we pack?
 Can we bring our appliances?
 How will we ship our pet?
 What about our vehicle?